nextuav/docs/docs/matrixcc/integration.md

 In this section you'd find the electronics integration of main components.
 ![MatrixCC Integration](img/matrixcc-integration.png)

+*Note: Ensure that you've inserted the SIM card properly.*

 ## ANTENNAS
 - Connect the 2 antennas of the cellular module (MAIN | DIV)
 - For simplicity the antennas have been removed in the following sections.